itsSantoshkc/Calculator/README.md

 # Calculator
-I just started to learn python.
+I just started  learning python.
 So, This is my first project i.e calculator.